 How To Decorate With Vintage Candlesticks Holders and Candles

-Y’all, I love collecting vintage candlesticks holders when shopping at thrift stores.
-Today I’m sharing how to use candles and unique ways to use candlesticks holders for budget-friendly decorating.
+Do you like to use candles in your home?
+I love collecting vintage candlestick holders when shopping at thrift stores.
+Today, I’m sharing how to use candles and unique ways to use candlestick holders for budget-friendly decorating.
+You’ll be amazed at how you can use them around your house.

 (Posts on The Ponds Farmhouse may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure details here.)

-What Types of Candlesticks Holders Should You Collect?
+What Types of Candlestick Holders Should You Collect?

-When out thrifting, I’m always looking for unique candlesticks holders.
-Here are a few options that I most always bring home.
+When out thrifting, I’m always looking for unique candlestick holders.
+Here are a few options that I almost always bring home.

 Remember that if the color isn’t good for your decor, you can always paint the holders to match your decor.
 You will see that candlesticks are just one of the many tips I share for Successful Thrift Store Shopping.